sctaltrd/adm4p.py/README.md

 ### python.exe.config in the role of machine.config

 The globally defined python.exe.config file could act similarly to machine.config or applicationHost.config files (normally present with IIS hosting).
 As an added benefit along these lines, GC setting switches are ignored inside machine.config but ARE considered inside our de-facto machine level setup, which python,exe.config may become - from the hack to be a valuable player in the maintaining working environment.
 So dedicating python.exe.config to global runtime switches sounds less of the hack for me (than using that file for script specific configuration).

-## Pardon our dust

-Building this documentation is a work in progress until it is completed (at which time I will remove this notice).